baguy/cadastro_laravel/README.md

 # cadastro_laravel
-Web application for a series of forms related to health, deficiencies (phisical/mental/social), care treatment and services @author baguy
+Web application for a series of forms related to health, deficiencies (phisical/mental/social), care treatment and services @author baguy and André R. Timóteo